Get insider access

 0.01 dB

-The JLab Audio GO Air POP headphones have excellent mid accuracy.
-The low-mid and high-mid are very neutral, so vocals and lead instruments sound present, accurate, and clear.
-However, a dip in the mid-mid means some vocals and instruments, like the guitar solo outro in Sultans of Swing by Dire Straights, are pushed to the back of the mix.
+The JLab Audio GO Air POP headphones have excellent mid-range accuracy.
+The low-mids are well-balanced, ensuring mixes sound full without feeling too cluttered.
+A dip in the mid-mids can push sounds like the guitar solo outro in Sultans of Swing by Dire Straight to the back of the mix.
+The high-mids are virtually flat, ensuring vocals are rendered accurately and with clarity, but never sound harsh.

 7.7